-- 1. Board Size Five (5) - 2.
-Composition At least three members shall be owners or occupants of property within the district.
+1. Board Size - Five (5)

+2. Composition - At least three members shall be owners or occupants of property within the district.
 Any non-owner or non-occupant appointed to the board shall be a resident of the City of Milwaukee.
-The board shall elect its Chairperson from among its members. - 3.
-Term Appointments to the board shall be for a period of three years except that initially two members shall be appointed for a period of three years, two members shall be appointed for a period of one year. - 4.
-Compensation None - 5.
-Meetings All meetings of the board shall be governed by the Wisconsin Open Meetings Law. - 6.
-Record Keeping Files and records of the board's affairs shall be kept pursuant to public record requirements. - 7.
-Staffing The board may employ staff and/or contract for staffing services pursuant to this Plan and subsequent modifications thereof. - 8.
-Meetings The board shall meet regularly, at least twice each year.
+The board shall elect its Chairperson from among its members.

+3. Term - Appointments to the board shall be for a period of three years except that initially two members shall be appointed for a period of three years, two members shall be appointed for a period of two years, and one member shall be appointed for a period of one year.

+4. Compensation - None

+5. Meetings - All meetings of the board shall be governed by the Wisconsin Open Meetings Law.

+6. Record Keeping - Files and records of the board's affairs shall be kept pursuant to public record requirements.

+7. Staffing - The board may employ staff and/or contract for staffing services pursuant to this Plan and subsequent modifications thereof.

+8. Meetings - The board shall meet regularly, at least twice each year.
 The board shall adopt rules of order ("by laws") to govern the conduct of its meetings.